FAQ

 If you would like more specific allergen information, please call or email our Customer Service department, and we will be happy to answer your questions.

 It is Sustainable Seas mission not only to produce sustainable seafood, helping our oceans to thrive, but to produce that seafood at a cost which the average family can afford.
-To accomplish this, we have elected to process our albacore and skipjack tuna, and sardines in state-of-the-art partner facilities in Vietnam, Thailand, Morocco, Ecuador and occasionally Peru.
+To accomplish this, we have elected to process our albacore and skipjack tuna in state-of-the-art partner facilities in Vietnam, Thailand, Morocco, Ecuador and occasionally Peru.
 Each of these canneries is required to meet international sanitation and worker welfare standards, and they are third-party audited to ensure continued compliance.

 Since Sustainable Seas sources from environmentally exemplary fisheries around the world, our selection of strategically located canning facilities noted above also results in fewer transportation miles.
 Please see this link for a condensed pdf of additional information: The Sustainable Seas Perspective: Sustainable Seas Overseas Processing Facilities.